 Why can’t I just give my assets to my children and then apply for Medicaid benefits to pay for my nursing home costs?

 Federal and Florida Medicaid rules do not allow you to give away money within a certain time period called the lookback period.
-If you give away money within that period you could make yourself ineligible for Medicaid for an extended period of time.
-Starting in 2011, that lookback period is 5 years for all transfers that are made by the person applying for Medicaid benefits where there is no fair value consideration provided for the transfer.
+If you give away money within that period, you could make yourself ineligible for Medicaid for an extended period of time.
+Starting from 2011, that lookback period is five years for all transfers that are made by the person applying for Medicaid benefits where there is no fair value consideration provided for the transfer.

 Can Medicaid take my assets after I die?

 The probate assets of a deceased person who received Florida Medicaid benefits to pay for nursing home costs are at risk of being taken by the state of Florida to repay for Medicaid benefits provided through a process called Medicaid recovery.
-Thorough consideration of Florida Medicaid estate recovery should be part of good Medicaid spenddown planning by a Florida elder law attorney.
-Careful review of beneficiary designations for life insurance policies, retirement plans, and the titling of real property, is necessary to avoid any assets going through probate.
-If the assets are transferred at death without probate, then those assets will likely not be subjected to Medicaid recovery by the State of Florida.
-Any funds remaining in a qualified income trust at the death of the person receiving Medicaid benefits are subject to Medicaid recovery by the State of Florida.
+Thorough consideration of Florida Medicaid estate recovery should be part of good Medicaid spend down planning by a Florida elder law attorney.
+A careful review of beneficiary designations for life insurance policies, retirement plans and the titling of real property is necessary to avoid any assets going through probate.
+If the assets are transferred at death without probate, then those assets will likely not be subjected to Medicaid recovery by the state of Florida.
+Any funds remaining in a qualified income trust at the death of the person receiving Medicaid benefits are subject to Medicaid recovery by the state of Florida.

-There are a number of tools and techniques that are legally allowable to preserve and protect assets from nursing home costs through a properly designed Medicaid spenddown plan.
+There are a number of tools and techniques that are legally allowable to preserve and protect assets from nursing home costs through a properly designed Medicaid spend down plan, including: